-53. COMPENSATION
+33. COMPENSATION

-The method of compensation under this contract will be Prior Period Coverage (PPC) capitation, prospective capitation, delivery supplement, hospitalized supplement for Medical Expense Deduction (MED) members, HIV-AIDS supplement, reinsurance and third party liability, as described and defined within this contract and appropriate laws, regulations or policies.
+The method of compensation under this contract will be prior period coverage (PPC) capitation, prospective capitation, delivery supplement, HIV-AIDS supplement, reinsurance (PPC and prospective), and third party liability, as described and defined within this contract and appropriate laws, regulations or policies.